parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/repo/README.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
-Note that the `COMPILER` variable in the Makefile should now point to a compiler supporting OpenMP offloading (e.g., `g++` with appropriate flags).

 Here is a sample of the control panel at the top of the makefile:

+COMPILER    = <Your OpenMP-capable compiler>
-COMPILER    = g++  // or appropriate OpenMP offloading compiler OPTIMIZE    = yes
+OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TABLE       = no
+TABLE       ?= no

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler (a compiler supporting OpenMP offloading).
+COMPILER <Your OpenMP-capable compiler> - This selects your compiler (e.g., g++ with OpenMP flags).

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.